wistia/exdeploy/README.md

 ## Running tests

-First fetch deps and compile the test projects:
+First fetch deps, compile, and cache releases for our test projects:

     sh setup_test_projects.sh

 Then the standard:

     mix test

-They take a while to run because it makes new releases for most specs, which is kind of a slow process.